The Best Coffee Machine With Milk Frother

 My Observations:

-The new “Gaggia Classic Pro” also known as the Gaggia Classic 2019, features the 3 way solenoid valve, the small 80ml Aluminium boiler, the old rocker switches (although the on/off button looks like a rocker but is actually a more modern push button switch due I think to EU regulations concerning auto shut off times).
+The new “Gaggia Classic Pro,” also referred to as the Gaggia Classic 2019, includes a 3-way solenoid valve, an 80ml aluminum boiler, and traditional rocker switches.
+Notably, the on/off button resembles a rocker switch but functions as a modern push button, likely due to EU regulations on auto shut-off times.

 Gaggia Classic Pro Review